 - a) Internal Inspection

 - b) The fitting of new gaskets.

 - c) Removing or fitting a new steam nozzle.

-- d) Removing or fitting a new diffuser,
+- d) Removing or fitting a new internal diffuser,

-the steam atomising desuperheater must be dis-assembled to some degree.
+the Venturi Type desuperheater must be dis-assembled to some degree.

-- 1. Disconnect the connecting flanges to the desuperheater. - 2.
-Remove the desuperheater from the line.
-This immediately permits an internal inspection of the desuperheater but it does not permit a full detailed inspection of the internals. - 3.
-With the internals removal tool, enter the steam inlet of the desuperheater and engage the slots in the nozzle.
+- 1) Disconnect the connecting flanges to the desuperheater. - 2) Remove the desuperheater from the line.
+This immediately permits an internal inspection of the desuperheater but it does not permit a full detailed inspection of the internals. - 3) With the internals removal tool, enter the steam inlet of the desuperheater and engage the slots in the nozzle.
 Rotate anti-clockwise to unscrew and remove the nozzle.
-This will permit full inspection of the nozzle and its associated sealing gaskets. - 4.
-With the internals removal tool, enter the discharge connection of the desuperheater and engage the slots in the diffuser.
-Rotate anti-clockwise to unscrew and remove the diffuser.
-This will permit full inspection of the diffuser, including the associated sealing gaskets.
+This will permit full inspection of the nozzle and its associated sealing gaskets. - 4) With the internals removal tool, enter the discharge connection of the desuperheater and engage the slots in the internal diffuser.
+Rotate anti-clockwise to unscrew and remove the internal diffuser.
+This will permit full inspection of the internal diffuser, including the water holes and the associated sealing gaskets.